Aryalexa/42-push_swap/README.md

 		- We could use `index of e in A` times the `ra` operation.
 		- Or because, `rra` also exists, we could use it `size of A - index of e in A` times to put it at the top.
 	- And, where in stack_B should `e` be?
-		- stack_B is in circular descending order
+		- stack_B should always be in circular descending order
 		- we are searching for the position of the greatest number that is lower than `e`.
 		- What is the minimum cost to put it at the top?
 - So for each number in stack_A, we have 4 possible ways to rotate both stacks to their desired positions and then execute a push: